algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 To match the requirement in the first time, the team will use a simple representation of the FPGA structure, with basic shapes for nodes and lines for connections.
 The team will focus on functionality first, ensuring that the visualization accurately represents the FPGA structure and signal propagation.

+Placement will be important for the first part, as we need to be readable and easy to understand for all users.
+As our client is based in Europe, reading from left to right, the team will place the user inputs on the left side and the outputs on the right side.
+The DFFs and LUTs will be placed in the middle, with the interconnects connecting them.

+The first expected version should be simple square with the id of the component in the middle.
+The edges will be simple lines connecting the components, no color, no thickness, no animation.

+#### Signal propagation simulation

 The front-end will use D3.js to create the visualization, with interactive components for controlling simulations, exploring signal paths, and analyzing FPGA behavior.
 The visualization will be updated in real-time as the simulation progresses, allowing users to observe signal propagation and analyze the behavior of the FPGA design.

 To avoid confusion regarding cable management, the team will use a color code to differentiate the signals.
 The color code will be as follows